RichardHarwood/3D-Cell-Workflow/README.md

 ````
 ![](content/D1_C1_airmitgit.gif)

-Now for each mitochdnria surface we have 3 Values
+Now for each mitochondria surface we have 3 Values
 1) distance to nearest chl
-2) distance to neartest airsapce
+2) distance to nearest airspace
-3) dietsance to nearest cell wall
+3) distance to nearest cell wall
-The last piece of info we want is the distance from the CHL surfaces to the airsapce
+The last piece of info we want is the distance from the CHL surfaces to the airspace

 ```python
 tree4 = KDTree(AIRstl.points)